power0341/RSA_pycaffe/README.md

 #### Known Issues
-For some reasons, reading a JPEG image by Matlab differs from its counterpart in opencv(77 for Matlab but 76 for python), google it and one suggests that libjpeg library may cause this inconsistency.
-This difference make the predictions  the For instance, with the same settings, the Matlab version detects 14 faces and pycaffe version could only detects 13, for the following image.
+For some reasons, reading a JPEG image by Matlab differs from its counterpart in opencv (77 for Matlab but 76 for python), google it and one suggests that libjpeg library may cause this inconsistency.
+This difference make the predictions vary a bit, for instance, with the same settings, the Matlab version detects 14 faces but pycaffe version could only detects 13.
+Here is the case,

 ![problem image](pblm.jpg)

-Somehow, magically, when changing the maximum image size to 1024(against 2048 in original settings), the pycaffe version detects 14 faces.
+Somehow, magically, when changing the maximum image size to 1024 (against 2048 in original settings), the pycaffe version detects 14 faces.

 ![problem image with low resolution](pblm2.jpg)